Wildst/dnd/dm/Awesomeness in Waterdeep/README.md

 A mindflayer warned them not to go to skullport, they did decide to go there, where they went back to the Black tankard, killed the guards and knocked the barkeeper uncouncious.

 ### Session 45 - 25/03/2024
-Some running, some torturing, some talking, some threatening, some talkingd, some walking, some leveling, some new floor to explore.
+Some running, some torturing, some talking, some threatening, some talking, some walking, some leveling, some new floor to explore.

+### Session 46 - 22/04/2024
+Exploring, new friends, and a couple dangers.

 ## Party fund
 | | |